 Five miles of gorgeous sand dunes and sea front on the east coast is where you’ll find Virginia’s Sandbridge.
 This secluded beach is slowly becoming more of a favorite getaway for visitors who don’t like the big crowds.
 The calm and marshy waters of Back Bay National Wildlife Refuge and False Cape State Park are perfect for great kayaking, hiking, and fishing.
 While the sun still makes the sand warm, the beaches will be even more deserted during the off season and you’ll be able to enjoy time with just the wind and the waves.

 Be sure not to forget the Virginia Oysters!
 A short drive away is Newport News and as much of the best seafood you can eat.
-Stop by the Virginia Living Museum Oyster Roast on November 12, where you can enjoy all-you-can-eat fresh local oysters, craft beers, and more of what makes Virginia’s food great.
+Stop by the Virginia Living Museum Oyster Roast in November, where you can enjoy all-you-can-eat fresh local oysters, craft beers, and more of what makes Virginia’s food great.

 CAPE CHARLES BEACH